 About the artist

-- Your artistic work is based on a fascination, it seems, for symmetries and circular figures.
+- Your artistic work seems to be based on a fascination with symmetries and circular figures.
 Where does this passion really come from?

 - You are self-taught.
 How have you developed your art over the years?

-- As soon as I returned from Italy, I began to read all the Histories of Art that I could get my hands on.
+- As soon as I returned from Italy, I began reading all the Histories of Art that I could get my hands on.
 Two authors particularly struck me: Élie Faure and René Huyghe.
-The first by his lyricism and his vision of art linked to the climate, the landscape and even the food that influence artistic style for him, the second by his demonstration throughout his books that art and nature are one.
+The first was struck by his lyricism and his vision of art linked to the people, the climate, the landscape and even the way of eating which, for him, influence artistic style, the second by his demonstration throughout his books that art and nature are one and that there is never anything new under the sky...

 - But you, how did you come to draw what we could call mandalas?

-- It happened in two stages.
+- I preferred the mathematical concept of "fractal", because I found the term "mandala" too connoted.
+Otherwise it happened in two stages.
 At the dawn of my twenty-fifth birthday, a simple stone thrown into the water triggered in me a revelation that I would call mystical.
-The concentric circles formed on the surface and which were expanding to infinity, to end up disappearing, acted as a revealer of the deep structure of the universe.
+The concentric circles formed on the surface and which would expand to infinity, to finally disappear, acted as a revealer of the deep structure of the universe.

-“What if the center was everywhere and the circumference was nowhere?”
+“What if the center was everywhere and the circumference nowhere?”

-And then some time later when I was getting ready to be a father, I felt the need to take a sheet of paper and starting from the center to draw repetitive and symmetrical shapes.
+And then some time later, as I was getting ready to become a father, I felt the need to take a sheet of paper and, starting from the center, draw repetitive and symmetrical shapes.
 And since that day, I have never stopped creating circular shapes.

-- When we look through your work we find a great diversity.
+- When we look at your work, we find a great diversity.

-- Because this technology has allowed me to go further, faster.
+- Firstly, because you have to move with the times, but also because this technology has allowed me to go further, faster.
 It has given me unprecedented freedom to explore the symmetries and fractal patterns that fascinate me.

-- You often mention nature as a source of inspiration.
+- You often cite nature as a source of inspiration.
 How does it influence your work?

-- The observation of living things is essential for me.
-I have always been convinced that art and biology, nature and common sense, this famous wisdom of the shepherd are intimately linked to the intuition of beauty!
+- Observing living things is essential to me.
+I have always believed that art and biology, nature and common sense, that famous shepherd's wisdom, are intimately linked to the intuition of beauty!
 Ernst Haeckel, for example, whom I discovered late in life, was both a scientist and an artist.
-He illustrated with fascinating precision the symmetrical structures of jellyfish and micro-organisms.
+He illustrated the symmetrical structures of jellyfish and microorganisms with fascinating precision.
 His work inspires me deeply.

-- Tell us about this naturalist close to Darwin who was the first to use the word ecology which is so dear to our times.
+- Tell us about this naturalist close to Darwin who was the first to use the word ecology, which is so dear to our time.

-Fascinated, he wrote: "I will never forget the delight that seized me when I observed for the first time the first Tiara and the first Irene, the first Chrysaora and the first Cyanea and that I tried to reproduce their sublime forms and colors with my brush of a young twenty-year-old student."
+Fascinated, he wrote: "I will never forget the rapture that seized me when I first observed the first Tiara and the first Irene, the first Chrysaora and the first Cyanea and tried to reproduce their sublime forms and colors with my twenty-year-old student's brush."

 - You told me about a special gift he had...